stephanieannjimenez9-create/jimenez-module6-architecture/docs/architecture.md

 ## 6. Database Design

-**Database Name:** `course_registration_db`
+**Database:** MongoDB Atlas Free

-### Main Tables
+### Collections

-- **Student** – Stores student information.
+- Students
-- **Course** – Stores course details.
+- Courses
-- **Registration** – Stores course registration records.
+- Registrations

 ---
 ## 7. Architectural Explanation

-The Course Registration System follows a Three-Tier Client-Server Architecture, which separates the system into the Presentation Layer, Application Layer, and Data Layer.
-The Presentation Layer provides the user interface for students and registrars, the Application Layer processes business logic and user requests, and the Data Layer stores and manages all system data.
-This architecture improves system organization, simplifies maintenance, and supports future system enhancements.
+The Course Registration System follows a Three-Tier Client-Server Architecture using Vue.js as the Presentation Layer, Node.js with Express as the Application Layer, and MongoDB Atlas Free as the Data Layer.
+This architecture separates the user interface, business logic, and data management, making the system easier to maintain, scalable, and suitable for future enhancements.

 ---

 ## 8. Design Justification

-The Three-Tier Client-Server Architecture was selected because it clearly separates the user interface, application logic, and database management.
-This design improves maintainability, scalability, security, and overall system performance, making it suitable for the proposed Course Registration System.
+The Three-Tier Client-Server Architecture was selected because it separates the presentation, application, and data layers.
+Vue.js provides a responsive user interface, Node.js with Express efficiently processes user requests, and MongoDB Atlas Free offers flexible and scalable cloud-based data storage.
+This architecture improves maintainability, scalability, and overall system performance.

 ---